-We’re so excited to introduce you to one of our newest officiants, Chris-Ann!
-Chris-Ann is a Victoria officiant, serving couples on Vancouver Island.
+We’re so excited to introduce you to our newest Victoria officiant, Chris-Ann!
+Chris-Ann is ready to officiate your Vancouver Island wedding or Victoria elopement!

 Without further ado, let’s meet our Officiant Chris-Ann from Victoria, BC!